dhowe/dialogic/README.md

 Of course in most cases we would want to _do something_ with this response.

-In the code below we _branch_, based on the users response:
+In the code below we _branch_, based on the user's response:

 ````
 ASK Do you want to play a game?